1lucasmaglio/1lucasmaglio/README.md

 ### 👨‍💻 A little about me

 I'm a second-semester **Systems Analysis and Development (ADS)** student in São Paulo, Brazil.
-Right now, I'm strengthening my programming foundations, exploring different areas of software development, and turning what I learn into projects.
+Right now, I'm strengthening my programming foundations through coursework and exercises, while exploring different areas of software development.

 - ☕ Studying **Java**, object-oriented programming, and problem-solving
 - 🗃️ Learning the fundamentals of **SQL and databases**